Error Handling

 Information

-All operations are logged with timestamps and error details for debugging and monitoring.
+All operations are logged with timestamps and error details.
+Include the request_id when contacting support.

 Key Metrics to Track: